PartnershipOnAI/safelife/README.md

     python3 -m safelife play PATH/TO/LEVEL.npz

+Various example and benchmark levels can be found in `./safelife/levels/`.

 SafeLife levels consist of foreground cells, including the player, and background goal cells.
 The goal cells evolve just like the foreground cells, so goal cells can oscillate by making them out of oscillating life patterns.
-In interactive mode, one can switch between playing and editing the game by hitting the backtick key (‘\`’).
-To get a full list of edit commands, hit the ‘?’ key.
+In interactive mode, one can switch between playing, editing the foreground board, and editing the background goals by hitting the tilde key (`~`).
+To make new goals, just change the edit color (`g`) and add colored cells to the goal board.
+To get a full list of edit commands, hit the `?` key.

-More complex edits can be performed in an interactive IPython shell by hitting backslash (‘\\’).
+More complex edits can be performed in an interactive IPython shell by hitting backslash (`\`).
 Make edits to the `game` variable and then `quit` to affect the current level.

 ## Train and benchmark levels